The NSW Battery PRDS Incentive is Now Available Book Now

 With only 4 ignitions over the course of 2 years, this would actually drop the R-BESS rank to the same ignition rate as personal care devices like electric toothbrushes etc. and a lower ignition rate than vacuum cleaners.

-Micromobility ignitions include devices like E-bikes, E-scooters, hoverboards etc., with most of them catching fire whilst actively charging.
+The ignitions originated from devices like E-bikes, E-scooters, hoverboards etc., with most of them catching fire whilst actively charging.
 Most of these incidents are from unknown E-bike and E-scooter brands, and 6 having evidence of tampering and modification.

 Here is some information and tips on how you can reduce the already low risk even more for the maximum risk prevention.